vijayasantham-dev/2FA-google-authenticator/README.md

 # 2FA

-simple 2FA demo app by using google authenticator app
+simple 2FA demo app by using TOTP

 ### <a href="https://demo2fa.herokuapp.com" target="_blank">Live Demo</a>